Oil spills into U.S.-China trade war, prices slump

 Beijing said crude would be among the U.S. products hit by tariffs of 5% as of Sept.
-1. U.S. President Donald Trump responded with a series of tweets ordering U.S. companies to look at ways to close their operations in China.
+1. U.S. President Donald Trump responded later in the day saying starting on Oct.
+1, the 25-percent tariffs on $250 billion worth of Chinese goods will rise to 30%.
+Tariffs on remaining $300 billion due to begin on Sept.
+1 will now be set at 15%, versus 10%.

-The trade war between the world’s two largest economies has dragged on for over a year and roiled financial markets.
-Though Chinese and U.S. trade negotiators held discussions as recently as this week, neither side appears ready to make a significant compromise and there have been no signs of a near-term truce.
+The trade war between the world’s two largest economies has dragged on for more than a year and roiled financial markets.
+Though Chinese and U.S. trade negotiators held discussions as recently as this week, neither side appears ready to make a significant compromise and there have been no signs of a truce in the near term.

 China, one of the world’s biggest crude importers, has sharply lowered U.S. shipments from a record high hit last year.
 With the latest tariffs, purchases are likely to grind to a halt, traders and analysts said.